Hubbard's Marina: Has been fishing the local waters for over 90+ years and 4 generations.

 What you CAN’T bring on board the trip:

-No firearms, illegal drugs, glass, bananas, or alcohol on our 5 hour half day trips.
+No firearms, illegal drugs, glass, bananas, gps devices, cellphones, smart watches, or alcohol on our 10 hour half day trips.
 The Boat is us coast guard inspected that means we cannot allow any firearms brought on board.
 Also, it’s a federally permitted vessel so anything that’s considered to be a federally illegal substance cannot be allowed on board.
 Also, the boat is an aluminum boat so that means no glass since a metal moving boat and glass does not mix.
 Bananas are bad luck on a fishing boat period, and are in no way acceptable to be brought on board.
-We cannon unfortunately allow alcohol to be brought on board due to our alcohol license.
-Just like you can’t bring a beer into a bar in Florida we cannot allow any alcohol on board the 5 hour half day half night boat due to the alcohol license on board.
+We can not unfortunately allow alcohol to be brought on board due to our alcohol license.
+Just like you can’t bring a beer into a bar in Florida we cannot allow any alcohol on board the 10 hour half day half night boat due to the alcohol license on board.
 This is not our rule, it’s an ATF rule wherever there’s an alcohol license no carry on alcohol is allowed again.

 OTHER HELPFUL INFORMATION: